Standard Chinese: Phonology

-The phonology of Standard Chinese is based on Northern Mandarin in mainland China, Taiwan, Singapore, and Malaysia, while in Hong Kong and Macau, it is based on Cantonese.
-Here, the Mandarin-based phonology shall be described.
+The pronunciation of Standard Chinese is defined as that of the Beijing dialect.

 The usual unit of analysis is the syllable, consisting of an optional initial consonant, an optional medial glide, a main vowel and an optional coda, and further distinguished by a tone.

 The palatal initials [tɕ], [tɕʰ] and [ɕ] pose a classic problem of phonemic analysis.
 Since they occur only before high front vowels, they are in complementary distribution with three other series, the dental sibilants, retroflexes and velars, which never occur in this position.

 The [ɹ̩] final, which occurs only after dental sibilant and retroflex initials, is a syllabic approximant, prolonging the initial.

 The rhotacized vowel [ɚ] forms a complete syllable.

 A reduced form of this syllable occurs as a sub-syllabic suffix, spelled -r in pinyin and often with a diminutive connotation.
 The suffix modifies the coda of the base syllable in a rhotacizing process called erhua.